 (3) Administrative appeal.
-A written request submitted by or on behalf of a member involving Missouri Consolidated Health Care Plan (MCHCP) administrative issues such as eligibility, effective dates of coverage, plan changes, etc.
+A written request submitted by or on behalf of a member involving plan-related administrative issues such as eligibility, effective dates of coverage, plan changes, etc.

 (4) Adverse determination.
 When the claims administrator reviews an admission, availability of care, continued stay, or other health care service and decides that it is not medically necessary, appropriate, or effective.
 Therefore, payment for the requested service is denied, reduced, or terminated.